Customized Hair Growth Kit - 60% OFF get started

 When should you use gelatin?

 Some people take collagen to help their gut lining.
-Because gelatin powders take longer to digest, it's thought that it's better at coating the small intestine.
+Because gelatin powders take longer to digest, it's thought that they are better at coating the small intestine.

 How do you take your collagen powder?

-Most powders will arrive with a handy little scoop to ensure you're getting the perfect dose.
+Most powders will arrive with a handy little scoop to ensure you get the perfect dose.
 Add a scoop to your smoothie, coffee, or tea.
 Before blending, make sure you're stirring or shaking it long enough to dissolve the powder.

 When should you take your collagen powder?

-It is best to have collagen powder blended in with your smoothies or in a cup of coffee in the morning.
+It is best to have collagen powder blended with your smoothies or a cup of coffee in the morning.
 You can also take it at night with a glass of milk.

 Collagen powder vs. collagen gummies for hair regrowth

 Collagen gummies are made of gelatin, having all the disadvantages of gelatin.
-Hair gummies and gelatin supplements will usually contain only a tiny amount of active peptides and a lot of sugar.
-Thus - not the best idea for most people.
+Hair gummies and gelatin supplements usually contain only a tiny amount of active peptides and a lot of sugar.
+Thus - it is not the best idea for most people.

 What are the best collagen supplements to help regrow hair?

 Building new hair requires a supply of amino acids as a building block.
-The addition of vitamin C and hyaluronic acid to collagen peptides powder is believed to further promote the process of building new healthier collagen in the hair, skin, and joints.
+Adding vitamin C and hyaluronic acid to collagen peptide powder is believed to promote further the building of new, healthier collagen in the hair, skin, and joints.

 Collagen supplements from marine sources contain type I marine collagen, meaning it has tiny molecules closely matched to the collagen in our skin.
 The amino acid profile of marine collagen will usually be better than regular or grass-fed bovine collagen.
 The best sources of marine collagen will be wild-caught deep-sea fish.
 This type of collagen you know it's free from additives or contaminants.